 Master of Theology (ThM)

-This degree program is open for students with a previous theological degree (MDiv or MAT) and is conducted entirely in English.
+The Master of Theology (ThM) is a degree program that is open for students with a previous theological degree (MDiv or MAT) and is conducted in English.
 ETSC’s ThM program focuses on Bible and theology in the context of Egypt and the Middle East.
 The program is intended to deepen students’ academic qualifications for teaching, further studies, and scholarly research.

-This year (2023), we invite people to apply for one of the following three specialization tracks: Old Testament, New Testament and Systematic Theology, which will start in Fall 2023.
+This year (2025), we invite people to apply for one of the following three specialization tracks: Old Testament, New Testament and Systematic Theology, which will start in Fall 2025.
 Each track has its own entrance requirements (see below).
-The ThM is equivalent to one year of full-time studies (36 credits) but is usually completed in 2–3 years of part-time study: students take classes during two academic years and write their ThM thesis alongside the classes in the second year or in a third year.
-In fall and spring, classes are offered partly on ETSC’s campus in Abbaseya (approximately every other week) and partly through live online sessions, usually Tuesdays and Wednesdays (mornings and occasionally evenings).
-(It is not possible to study online only, as most courses contain live sessions on campus.)
+The ThM consists of 36 credits (equivalent to 60 European ects credits) and is usually completed in 2–3 years of part-time study: students take classes during two academic years and write their ThM thesis alongside the classes in the second year or in a third year.

 Admission Requirements: